 Businesses that support employees with disability and create an inclusive workplace ensure that skillful, knowledgeable employees remain in the business, strengthening your workforce.

-Australian Network on Disability’s member Compass Group has found similar results.
+Australian Disability Network’s member Compass Group has found similar results.
 A hospitality company, the organisation has worked closely with Disability Employment Service (DES) partners to increase their employment of people with disability.

 Compass Group’s DES Partner Program equips their people leaders with disability confidence training prior to working closely with DES Partners to attract jobseekers with disability into their employment opportunities.
 Employees engaged through their DES Partner Program achieve a retention rate of more than 95%, which is significantly greater retention than employees engage through other means.
 For Compass Group this equates to an estimated $1 million in savings when 5% of new hires are sourced through the DES Partner Program, based on rehire costs.